SarveshMankar/sort-files/README.md

 > For any changes

- If I have missed out any file extension, so just go to the file *sort_files.py* and in *Part 3* just add the extension in the repective list.
+ If I have missed out any file extension, so just go to the file *sort_files.py* and in *Part 3* just add the extension in the respective list.

+ Running it will make the Work.

  >Thank You!